 Mark Twain, born Samuel Langhorne Clemens in 1835, was an iconic American author and humorist known for his wit, social commentary, and masterful storytelling.
-His works, such as "The Adventures of Tom Sawyer" and "Adventures of Huckleberry Finn," are considered classics of American literature.
-Twain's writing often satirized societal norms and explored the complexities of human nature, making him a relevant and insightful voice during his time and ours.
+On top of that, his works, such as "The Adventures of Tom Sawyer" and "Adventures of Huckleberry Finn," are considered classics of American literature.
+On top of that, twain's writing often satirized societal norms and explored the complexities of human nature, making him a relevant and insightful voice during his time and ours.
 "The Million Pound Bank Note," while lighter in tone than some of his more serious works, still carries a powerful message about the influence of money and the superficiality of social judgments.

 Exploring the Essence of "The Million Pound Bank Note"